Juraj Mikúš (ice hockey, born 1987)

 Juraj Mikúš (born 22 February 1987) is a Slovak professional ice hockey centre who most recently played for HK Dukla Trenčín of the Slovak Extraliga.
-He was selected in the fourth round, 121st overall, by the Montreal Canadiens in the 2005 NHL Entry Draft.
+He was selected in the fourth round, 121st overall, by the Montreal Canadiens in the 2005 NHL entry draft.

 Playing career

-Mikúš was invited to Spartak Moscow's training camp in2010, but failed to make the team due to the import quota.
-Instead, he joined Dinamo Riga of the Kontinental Hockey League (KHL).
+Mikúš was drafted by Kontinental Hockey League (KHL) club Spartak Moscow, 60th overall, in the 2009 KHL Junior Draft.
+Due to the team having more than the permitted number of foreign players, he signed for Dinamo Riga of the same league in 2010.
+After playing 22 games for Riga, Mikúš returned to Spartak Moscow after two over their overseas players - Martin Cibak and Jaroslav Obsut- had left, putting the side under the foreign player quota.
+He played 23 games for Moscow, as well as four in the playoffs before leaving after the 2010–11 season.
+Mikúš then signed for KHL side Lev Poprad, based in Slovakia, in August 2011.

-Mikúš was initially released from Dinamo Riga in November 2010, but rejoined them as Martin Cibak and Jaroslav Obsut had been released from Spartak.
-After splitting the 2017–18 season, between HC Slovan Bratislava and HC Litvínov in the Czech Extraliga, Mikúš opted to extend his tenure in the ELH, agreeing to a three-year optional contract with Litvínov on 18 May 2018.
+He split the 2017–18 season between HC Slovan Bratislava and HC Litvínov in the Czech Extraliga.
+He scored a goal on his Extraliga debut for Litvínov in a 4–1 loss against HC Sparta Praha in January 2018.
+After the season, Mikúš opted to extend his tenure in the ELH, agreeing to a three-year optional contract with Litvínov on 18 May 2018.

 Personal life

 Outside of his playing career, Mikúš is also active at various levels of politics, serving as a local councillor in Skalica and failed to run for parliament in 2023 on the KDH party list.
 He also ran for the 2024 European Parliament election in Slovakia.